 Use of TV and other devices

-The Smart TV continue to gain ground, 2021 being the first year when the smart devices are used to the same extent as traditional ones by the Urban population.
-Teens and youth are the first to embrace the new tehnology, both of them with double digit increase compared to prior year.
+The Smart TV continues to gain ground, 2021 being the first year when smart devices are used to the same extent as traditional ones by the Urban population.
+Teens and youth are the first to embrace the new technology, both of them with double digit increase compared to the prior year.
 At the same time, young men show the largest increases: +16% among teens and +11% among young adults.
-The new screen technologies are adopted faster by older men, while tube sets are became an exception.
+The new screen technologies are adopted faster by older men, while tube sets are becoming an exception.

 Mobile Usage Frequency